 Adults either in school or accompanying children on school trips should not use their cameras or mobile phone cameras to take pictures of pupils unless it is at a public event such as Sports Day, Christmas performances or Summer fair and of their own children.

 Adults, visitors or volunteers in school should only use their mobile phone within the confines of the school office or staff room.
 Personal cameras and mobile phone cameras should not be used to take pictures of children or information about children.
-If parents who accompany children on a school trip are asked by the teacher to take photos as a record of the educational visit, they will be issued with a school camera.
+Class ipads will be used for any photos taken on school trips .
 Parents accompanying children on school trips should not use their mobile cameras, tablets or wearable devices to take pictures of children.

 Pupil Policy